leekelleher/umbraco-contentment/.github/ROADMAP.md

 ## v1

 ### v1.0

 Initial release.

+Compiles against Umbraco CMS v8.6.1, _(this was the latest version at the time of initial release).__

 Property Editors are:

 - [Bytes](../docs/editors/bytes.md)
 - [Data List](../docs/editors/data-list.md)